 Spreadsheets provide a quick, accessible solution for tracking contracts - but this manual approach to a contract repository is only appropriate for organizations managing a low volume of relatively simple contracts.
 As a company grows, the underlying contracts become more and more complex, and the continued use of spreadsheets eventually becomes impractical.

-A cloud-based contract repository scales with organizations and allows organizations to use their contract repository not only as a data repository, but also as a single, secure and accessible place where they can better track and manage their contracts from anywhere, at any time.
+A cloud-based contract repository scales with organizations and allows organizations to use it not only as a data repository, but also as a single, secure and accessible place where they can better track and manage their contracts from anywhere, at any time.

 4. creating efficiency